threefoldtech/info_grid/labs/docs/documentation/tfconnect_toc/tfconnect_sign.md

 > **Privacy Notice**: Signing operations may reveal your ThreeFold identity to the requesting party.
 Only sign for trusted applications and services.

-> **Verification Responsibility**: Always verify that hash checks pass for file signing.
-Never sign files that fail integrity verification.
+> **Verification Responsibility**: Always verify that hash checks pass for signing.
+Never sign data that fail integrity verification.